Examining the Dynamics of Infant Mortality Rates: A Time Series Analysis

 Abstract

-This paper examines the relationship between infant mortality rates and different independent variables.
-The Augmented Dickey-Fuller test and unit root tests are common statistical techniques used to assess the stationarity of time series data.
-Stationarity is a key concept in time series analysis, as it implies that the statistical properties of a series, such as its mean and variance, do not change over time.
-The Augmented Dickey-Fuller test is a hypothesis test used to determine whether a time series is stationary or non-stationary.
-It evaluates whether the data exhibits a unit root, which suggests non-stationarity.
-If the test statistic is less than the critical value at a certain significance level, the null hypothesis of a unit root is rejected, indicating that the series is stationary.
-The study utilized Autoregressive Distributed Lag modeling to investigate the relationship between infant mortality rates and several key independent variables over the period 1975-2014.
-The results revealed significant negative associations between infant mortality rates and various factors.
-Higher levels of health expenditure were found to be strongly correlated with lower infant mortality rates, suggesting the importance of investing in healthcare infrastructure.
-Additionally, increased female enrollment in education was linked to reduced infant mortality rates, indicating the role of education in promoting maternal and child health.
-Lower unemployment rates were also associated with lower infant mortality rates, reflecting the positive impact of socioeconomic stability on infant health outcomes.
-Surprisingly, inflation showed a negative relationship with infant mortality rates, warranting further investigation into its potential effects on healthcare accessibility and quality.
-Furthermore, the presence of lady health visitors and rural health centers was found to significantly reduce infant mortality rates, highlighting the importance of accessible healthcare services in mitigating infant mortality.
-The findings underscore the multifaceted nature of factors influencing infant mortality rates and emphasize the importance of comprehensive healthcare, education, and socioeconomic policies in improving infant health outcomes over time.
+This paper examines the relationship between infant mortality rates and various independent variables.
+The Augmented Dickey-Fuller test and unit root tests are employed to assess the stationarity of time series data, ensuring reliable statistical analysis.
+Stationarity is crucial in time series analysis, as it implies that the statistical properties of a series remain constant over time.
+The ADF test determines whether a time series exhibits a unit root, indicating non-stationarity.
+If the test statistic falls below the critical value at a given significance level, the null hypothesis of a unit root is rejected, confirming stationarity.
+This study utilizes the Autoregressive Distributed Lag (ARDL) model to investigate the relationship between infant mortality rates and key independent variables from 1975 to 2014.
+Findings reveal significant negative associations between infant mortality and several factors.
+Increased health expenditure is strongly correlated with lower infant mortality rates, emphasizing the importance of healthcare investment.
+Additionally, higher female education enrollment contributes to reduced infant mortality, underscoring education’s role in improving maternal and child health.
+Lower unemployment rates also correspond to decreased infant mortality, highlighting the impact of economic stability.
+Unexpectedly, inflation exhibits a negative relationship with infant mortality, requiring further investigation.
+The presence of lady health visitors and rural health centers significantly reduces infant mortality, reinforcing the importance of accessible healthcare services.
+These results emphasize the multifaceted nature of infant mortality determinants and the need for integrated healthcare, education, and socioeconomic policies to enhance infant health outcomes over time.

 Published